Be sure to smell eggnog to check for spoilage before partaking.

 This is clearly a scheme to sabotage the anticipated young voter turnout the Democrats hope will deliver a win for Obama.
 Because we all know, rebellious kids can't stand being told what not to wear—especially musical hats.

-"Anything that adds permutations, but also adds mystery about pattern makes this more complicated to decipher," says John Lindhe, a mathematician at Northeastern University in Boston.
+I know a lot of you are probably screaming: "Less politics, more football and fashion!"
+Seems lately I have to get riled in order to be inspired, and politics is an easy target (I'm lazy at heart).
+I almost posted about Kenley's ghastly "hip hop" outfit on Wednesday's Project Runway, but it would've been like shooting fish in a barrel.
+Finally, I gleaned something from the world of sports that is worthy of my razor-sharp claws."Anything that adds permutations, but also adds mystery about pattern makes this more complicated to decipher," says John Lindhe, a mathematician at Northeastern University in Boston.
 "Football has all these gimmick plays—Statue of Liberty, hook and ladder—that are seldom seen because they're very decipherable."

 I have a hard enough time following the ball on a TV screen.
 I don't want to not know where the ball is even more than I do now.